survivejs/webpack-book/manuscript/building/02_code_splitting.md

 T> [bundle-loader](https://www.npmjs.com/package/bundle-loader) gives similar results, but through a loader interface.
 It supports bundle naming through its `name` option.

+W> If you are using TypeScript, make sure to set `compilerOptions.module` to `esnext` or `es2020` for code splitting to work correctly.

 ## Controlling code splitting on runtime

 Especially in a complex environment with third-party dependencies and an advanced deployment setup, you may want to control where split code is loaded from. [webpack-require-from](https://www.npmjs.com/package/webpack-require-from) has been designed to address the problem, and it's able to rewrite the import paths.